optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

   works especially well to distinguish stopping options and convergence criteria from other tuning parameters of the algorithms.
 However, it would be enough to keep them as a naming convention if we find it hard to support the `.` notation.
-- All options are documented in the estimagic documentation, i.e. we do not link to the docs of original packages.
+- All options are documented in the optimagic documentation, i.e. we do not link to the docs of original packages.
 Now they will also be discoverable in an IDE.

 **Problems**